CSPI's Resource Hub

 Experts from The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), National School Lunch Program/School Breakfast Program (NSLP/SBP), Supplemental Nutrition Assistance Program (SNAP), and the Child and Adult Care Food Program (CACFP) explore the interconnectedness of nutrition assistance programs and their impacts across the lifespan.

-Below are links to download available recordings and materials from recently held sessions.
+Below are links to download available recordings and materials from previously held sessions.
 If you have any trouble accessing these materials, or if you would like a Spanish translation for any of the sessions below, please reach out to resourcehub@cspinet.org.

 Science & Research